 Software Stability and Quality

 In an organization that has adopted DevOps, everyone is responsible for coming up with an application that functions as expected.
-Quality, performance, user experience, security, stability, and marketing time is a shared goal in the entire team.
+Quality, performance, user experience, security, stability, and marketing time is shared goal in the entire team.

 DevOps ensures everything is under control—every change is noted and everyone understands the impact on quality through each release.
 In addition to DevOps aiding software delivery to be faster, it also adds stability and quality.